anthkris/instructional-design-interview-questions/README.md

 * Do you think that creativity or efficiency is more important?
 * What kind of quantitative and qualitative data do you use in designing training?
 * Are you comfortable teaching yourself enterprise software in order to create elearning?

+## Questions and Specific Answers
+This set of questions was contributed by user DontMakeMeClickNext on the [instructional design subreddit](https://www.reddit.com/r/instructionaldesign/comments/8k6x9j/potential_interview_questions_and_answers_for_id/).
+This set includes questions and expectations about what good answers would include.

+* Describe a successful learning program you designed.
+At what point did you enter into the process, and how far did you carry it through the ADDIE process?
+  > Expected answers would be request through evaluation.
+What would be a concern are individuals who have only worked part of the process – looking for experience in the full cycle.
+Bonus if they bring up ADDIE on their own.
+Double bonus if they talk about rapid development.
+If they don’t, ask what rapid development means to them or to describe what it looks like in action.
+I would expect to hear about prototyping and iterative development
+* Describe what you feel is your most creative learning approach/solution?
+  > Expected answers would be in current learning industry trends, and feature both hi and lo-fi solutions.
+Its not only about flashy graphics and such
+* Describe your experience working with Subject Matter Experts/clients.
+Describe a time where you were faced with SMEs with compressed schedules and short attentions spans – how did you set the project up for success?
+  > General question for the first, I would expect to see a lot of direct contact.
+For the second, I’m looking for basic PM skills, being able to work asynchronously with clients
+* Describe your communication style with clients, how you document project decisions and progress, and keep track of time and budget?
+  > Shows they can communicate well to clients and keep a good historical tracking of their progress
+* Describe a time where a client was unhappy with your work or disagreed with your approach.
+How did you resolve the situation?
+  > Will show the difference between an order taker and a consultant.
+Would expect to hear support for accepted, proven approaches, rather than only changing things to please the client where the product result might be less effective
+* Do you have experience with 508 compliance?
+  > If so, describe some successful applications
+* What is your preferred design and development process?
+  > Want to see people with autonomous skillset, but willing to collaborate for inspiration, overcoming creative blocks, and quality reviews early and often
+* What do you do when the design and development phases are interrupted?
+Give an example of how you handle it • Tell me about how you worked effectively under pressure.
+  > These are here to flesh out how they handle working with a high degree of ambiguity.
+Looking for people to make quality decisions with confidence, without hand-holding and to know when to ask for help